Mohfazam/JavaScript-Odyssey/README.md

 A curated list of over 100 JavaScript problems, categorized from basic to advanced difficulty, covering key JavaScript concepts, modern features, and topics relevant to the current market scenario:

 ### **Basic (1-20): Introduction to JavaScript and Core Syntax**
-1. Write a function to check if a number is odd or even.
+1. Write a function to check if a number is odd or even. -[x]
-2. Create a program to find the largest of three numbers.
+2. Create a program to find the largest of three numbers. -[x]
-3. Reverse a string.
+3. Reverse a string. -[x]
-4. Write a function to capitalize the first letter of each word in a string.
+4. Write a function to capitalize the first letter of each word in a string. -[x]
-5. Implement a function to count vowels in a given string.
+5. Implement a function to count vowels in a given string. -[x]
-6. Write a function to remove duplicates from an array.
+6. Write a function to remove duplicates from an array. -[x]
 7. Create a function that returns the factorial of a number.
 8. Implement FizzBuzz: Print numbers 1-100, replacing multiples of 3 with "Fizz," multiples of 5 with "Buzz," and multiples of both with "FizzBuzz."
 9. Check if a number is prime.